 For reasons I’ll explain below, I’ve concluded that what Nephi described as the “great and abominable church,” referred to a collective body comprised of the institutional hierarchy of the Roman Catholic Church and the monarchies allied with it, as opposed to Catholicism’s lay membership, during the many centuries after Christ.
 I’m not unaware of how politically incorrect and harsh this opinion sounds to non-Mormons, especially Catholics.
 However, a closer reading of the actual scriptures that discuss the great and abominable church actually demonstrates that no sincere Catholic should be offended by what the Book of Mormon actually describes.
 In fact, the Book of Mormon offers high praise for people in European history whom we can identify today as prominent Catholics who tried to reform the church in conformity to the original Christian gospel.
 In fact, the account of Nephi’s vision in the Book of Mormon leaves little doubt that prominent Roman Catholics, were among those who comprised the church of the Lamb in the centuries after Christ.
 (See more on this point below.)

-More importantly, by paying close attention to the details contained within the Book of Mormon narrative in 1 Nephi 13 and 14, I’ve concluded that not only did Nephi’s vision describe the advent of the Roman Catholic church and its dominance among the Gentiles, but as set forth in this essay’s first paragraph, the great fall of the great and abominable church, predicted in 1 Ne.
-14: 17 and 2 Ne.
-28:18, foretells the momentous time in human history when the Roman Catholic church was defeated in its attempt to rule and control the Christian world.
+More importantly, by paying close attention to the details contained within the Book of Mormon narrative in 1 Nephi 13 and 14, I’ve concluded that not only did Nephi’s vision describe the advent of the Roman Catholic church and its dominance among the Gentiles, but as set forth in this essay’s first paragraph, the pouring out of God’s wrath upon the great and abominable church, predicted in 1 Ne.
+14: 17 foretells the momentous time in human history when the Roman Catholic church was defeated in its attempt to rule and control the Christian world.
 The event Nephi prophesied is now past history.

 The reason Book-of-Mormon-believing people, including Mormonism’s general authorities and scholars, don’t generally regard this prophecy as having yet been fulfilled stems, I think, from three problems.
 First, they forget that Nephi’s unique description of the great and abominable church describes actions which were historically performed exclusively by the specific organization that came to be known as the Roman Catholic Church at a time when no other candidate existed.
 Specifically, Nephi saw that early on, leaders and theologians of the great and abominable church presumed to decide what to include in the Bible, and what to exclude from it, after it came forth in its purity from the Jews and became available to Christian converts.
 From 1 Nephi 13 we read: